-$^{^{23}}$ Compared to the original version in [Gri67, KS68], we modify the definition by fixing the same weight (log 2) on all edges in E, so the correlation functions have integral values.
+23Compared to the original version in [Gri67, KS68], we modify the definition by fixing the same weight (log 2) on all edges in E, so the correlation functions have integral values.
 Since our graphs can have multiple edges, both the Griffiths and the GKS inequalities remain equivalent to the original.

-6. Linear extensions
+6. LINEAR EXTENSIONS

-Linear extensions of finite posets is another rich source of inequalities, some of which are mysterious and largely misunderstood, see [CP23c].
-As structures go, linear extensions occupy the middle ground between easy combinatorial objects such as standard Young tableaux or spanning trees, and hard objects such as 3-colorings of graphs or Hamiltonian cycles.24
+As structures go, linear extension of finite posets occupy the middle ground between easy combinatorial objects such as standard Young tableaux or spanning trees, and hard objects such as 3-colorings of graphs or Hamiltonian cycles.24